simplex-chat/simplex-chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.md

 The issues are explained below, and the full security review is available via [this link](https://github.com/trailofbits/publications#security-reviews).

-We are hugely thankful to Trails Of Bits and their engineers for the work they did, helping us identify these issues and strengthening the security of SimpleX Chat.
+We are hugely thankful to Trails Of Bits and their engineers for the work they did, helping us identify these issues and strengthen the security of SimpleX Chat.

 ### Medium severity issues